 - New penalty for making fake IDs: S824 also creates a new crime — making fake photo IDs for the purposes of voting is a Class I felony.

-There are two lawsuits challenging the photo ID law (S824) right now — one in federal court, NC NAACP v.
+There are two lawsuits pending to challenge the photo ID law (S824) right now — one in federal court, NC NAACP v.
 Cooper, and one in state court, Holmes v.
-Moore (this one will eventually come before the NC Supreme Court).
-Neither case has been set for trial yet.
+Moore (which will eventually come before the NC Supreme Court).

 There is also a more fundamental challenge winding its way through state courts, NC NAACP v.
 Moore, which argues that the voter ID and tax cap constitutional amendments passed by voters in 2018 are invalid because they were passed by a legislature elected from districts found by federal courts to be unconstitutional racial gerrymanders.
 In February 2019, a Wake County Superior Court judge agreed with plaintiffs’ claim that lawmakers elected from illegal districts do not represent the people of North Carolina and therefore do not have the authority to amend the state Constitution.
-Defendants have filed a motion to keep the order from going into effect pending an appeal.
+The trial court’s order has been stayed by the N.C.
+Court of Appeals, pending a full appeal.